 Candidates who seek eligibility under language skills must have advanced competency in a foreign language deemed by the Postal Inspection Service as necessary to meeting its investigative mission.

-Candidates seeking consideration under the specialized postal experience track must have been within the last two years a U.S. Postal Service employee, contractor, or intern.
+Candidates seeking consideration under the specialized postal experience track must have at least one year of experience within the last five years as a U.S. Postal Service employee, contractor, or intern.

 Candidates with a B.A. or B.S. from an accredited university and a GPA of 3.0 or above or an advanced degree (M.A., M.S., J.D., or Ph.D) will be considered as part of the Academic Achievement track.